Hydromagnetic waves in an expanding universe -- cosmological MHD code tests using analytic solutions: Example code testing with Arepo

-Consistent with equation~\eqref{eq:kappa-gamma-4/3}, the magnetic field is seen to increase the frequency of the wave while selfgravity decreases the frequency.
+Consistent with equation~\eqref{eq:kappa-gamma-4/3}, the magnetic field is seen to increase the frequency of the wave while self-gravity decreases the frequency.
 The same qualitative behaviour is seen in standard, non-comoving ideal MHD (e.g. \citealt{Pringle2014}).
-The physical mechanism is that the magnetic pressure acts as a restoring force in unison with the thermal pressure while selfgravity acts in the opposite direction and therefore decreases the frequency.
-In addition to the changes in frequency, selfgravity also slightly increases the amplitude of the density perturbation relative to simulations without selfgravity (this is clearly visible in the hydrodynamic simulations) while the magnetic field slightly decreases the amplitude.
+The physical mechanism is that the magnetic pressure acts as a restoring force in unison with the thermal pressure while self-gravity acts in the opposite direction and therefore decreases the frequency.
+In addition to the changes in frequency, self-gravity also slightly increases the amplitude of the density perturbation relative to simulations without self-gravity (this is clearly visible in the hydrodynamic simulations) while the magnetic field slightly decreases the amplitude.